A pawfect experience with a splash of luxury

-With local off-road walking trails, green woodlands and lakes, the Burleigh Court Cotswolds simply is a doggie’s paradise.
 As a dog-friendly hotel, here at the Burleigh Court, we’d argue that there isn’t anywhere better than the rolling hills of the Stroud five valleys or Minchinhampton Common to bring your furry friend.
-Spacious surroundings, comfy uniquely designed rooms, and locally sourced food at our dog friendly restaurant awaits.

 It can be difficult to find suitable dog friendly accommodation in the Cotswolds – we love having dogs to stay at the Burleigh Court Hotel and have a number of dog-friendly hotel rooms available.
 These are located in the Coach House and all have direct access to the outside for ease and comfort for your stay with us.

-Our four acres of grounds and the Cotswolds countryside beyond are ideal for exploring with your four-legged friends with plenty of options for the type of day-out you would like with your dog – for example, you can take your dog for a swim near Woodchester Mansion, explore nearby National Trust countryside, or venture out on beautiful walking routes accessible directly from the Burleigh Court.
+Our four acres of grounds and the Cotswolds countryside beyond are ideal for exploring with your four-legged friends with plenty of options for the type of day-out you would like with your family pet – for example, you can take your dog for a swim near Woodchester Mansion, explore nearby National Trust countryside, or venture out on beautiful walking routes accessible directly from the Burleigh Court.

 Dog owners are welcome to dine with their dog in the dedicated smaller dining space in our restaurant.
 Friendly staff will ensure you and your four-legged friend are warmly welcomed.